 \section{Speculative execution attacks on memory safety mechanisms}

-In this section we describe end-to-end speculative execution attacks on abstracted memory safety mechanisms.
-We begin with a high level overview of the various components necessary to perform such an end-to-end attack.
-We then proceed to analyse the class of speculative control flow hijacks which is at the heart of the attack; we refer to this general category of attacks as SPEculative ARchitectural control flow hijacks, or \spac, and detail them in \prettyref{sec:spac_overview}.
-Furthermore, we analyse the eviction mechanism in \prettyref{sec:spac_evict}, and the speculative ROP in \prettyref{sec:spac_rop}.
+In this section, we describe end-to-end speculative execution attacks on abstracted memory safety mechanisms.
+We begin with a high-level overview of the various components necessary to perform such an end-to-end attack.
+We then proceed to analyze the class of speculative control flow hijacks which is at the heart of the attack; we refer to this general category of attacks as SPEculative ARchitectural control flow hijacks, or \spac, and detail them in \prettyref{sec:spac_overview}.
+Furthermore, we analyze the eviction mechanism in \prettyref{sec:spac_evict}, and the speculative ROP in \prettyref{sec:spac_rop}.

 \prettyref{fig:init_scheme} shows an overview of the steps required to perform an end-to-end attack.
-The attack has a preparation phase (steps 1 and 2), where eviction sets (to ensure the existence of a suitably long speculation window) are identified, memory used by the side channel is created and initialised, and ROP gadgets are primed in the instruction cache.
-The attacker then submits an input to the victim in step 3, crafted to trigger a violation of a memory safety property.
+The attack has a preparation phase (Steps 1 and 2), where eviction sets (to ensure the existence of a suitably long speculation window) are identified, memory used by the side channel is flushed and ROP gadgets are primed in the instruction cache.
+The attacker then submits an input to the victim in Step 3, crafted to trigger a violation of a memory safety property.
 We assume that traditional exploitation of the violation is prevented by a suitable memory safety mechanism.
-However, the attacker uses a speculative execution attack to bypass the mechanism by overwriting (architecturally or speculatively) control-flow data, and obtaining a speculative control flow hijack (step 5).
-As a result, the victim is tricked into executing a side-channel send of attacker-chosen memory in step 6: this is achieved with the ROP component, which reuses code snippets from the victim program, appropriately selected and primed in the initialisation phase.
-The attacker can then execute the corresponding side-channel receive in step 7.
-The success rate of the attack is increased by concurrently executing an eviction loop to lengthen the speculation window (step 4) by carefully finding eviction sets for selected data.
+However, the attacker uses a speculative execution attack to bypass the mechanism by overwriting (architecturally or speculatively) control-flow data, and obtaining a speculative control flow hijack (Step 5).
+As a result, the victim is tricked into executing a side-channel send of attacker-chosen memory in Step 6: this is achieved with the ROP component, which reuses code snippets from the victim program, appropriately selected and primed in the initialization phase.
+The attacker can then execute the corresponding side-channel receive in Step 7.
+The success rate of the attack is increased by concurrently executing an eviction loop to lengthen the speculation window (Step 4) using the eviction sets found in Step 1.